abhaybabbar/speer_assessment_backend/readme.md

 3. **POST** /api/notes/ : Create a new note for the authenticated user.
 4. **PUT**/**PATCH** /api/notes/:id/ : Update an existing note by ID for the authenticated user.
 5. **DELETE** /api/notes/:id/ : Delete a note by ID for the authenticated user.
-6. **POST** /api/notes/:id/share/ : Share a note with another user for the authenticated user.
+6. **POST** /api/notes/:id/share/ : Share a note with another user for the authenticated user. (cannot share note with self)
 7. **GET** /api/notes/search?q=query : Search for notes based on keywords for the authenticated user.

 ## Performance